ActianCorp/integration-platform-docs/docs/integration-manager/camel-routes/camel-route-azure.md

 ---
 title: Azure Blob Storage Listener Example
-nav_order: 3
 ---
 # Azure Blob Storage Listener Example

 ## Overview

-Monitors an Azure Blob Container folder for new files and submit to the JobConfig run API.
+Monitors an Azure Blob Container folder for new files and submits to the JobConfig run API.

 ## Route Configuration